 Disease Management

-Western Health Advantage members have access to Disease Management Programs (also known as chronic care/condition management) at no additional cost.
-The programs offer members living with chronic illness, added resources to help manage and control their condition.
-The programs are managed through our health solutions partner, Optum™, and focus on the following chronic illnesses: asthma, coronary artery disease, and diabetes.
+Western Health Advantage members may access what is often called Disease Management programs at no additional cost.
+The programs offer members living with chronic illnesses, added support and resources to manage and control their condition.

-How to Become a Participant in a Disease Management Program
+How to Become a Participant in WHA's Disease/Chronic Condition Management Program

-Self-referral: Members can contact Optum directly (877.793.3655), contact WHA's member services or complete an online chronic care/condition management referral form.
+Self-referral: Members can contact Optum directly (877.793.3655), or contact WHA's member services, or complete an online chronic care/condition management referral form.

-Physician Referral: Your doctor can refer directly to WHA or Optum or complete the online chronic care/condition management referral form
+Physician Referral: Your doctor can refer you directly WHA or Optum or complete the online chronic care/condition management referral form

 Medical Group or IPA Case Manager Referral: Case managers or utilization management nurses can refer directly to Optum or to WHA's member services.